 What are the accommodation and meals like?

-We nearly always stay in lodges which usually have twin bedded rooms and ensuite bathrooms however some can be basic but this will be in the itinerary for each trip.
+We nearly always stay in lodges which usually have twin bedded rooms and ensuite bathrooms (although some bathrooms may be cold water only) however some can be basic but this will be in the itinerary for each trip.

 Meals are usually buffet style so you can choose anything you want to eat with local fruits, meats, fish and vegetables being available.